Support Worker in Tranent

 #J-18808-Ljbffr

-Support Worker employer: East Lothian Council
+Support Worker in Tranent employer: East Lothian Council

 East Lothian Council is an exceptional employer that prioritises the growth and development of its staff, particularly in the Early Years sector.
 With a commitment to creating a warm and supportive environment for both employees and children, the council offers competitive pay, flexible working hours, and opportunities for professional advancement within a collaborative team.
 Working at Windygoul Nursery not only allows you to make a meaningful impact on young lives but also provides a fulfilling career path in a nurturing community.